-When possible, our Falls Church, VA, truck accident lawyers go to the scene immediately.
-We advise our clients on the steps to take and they conduct the necessary investigations.
+When possible, our Falls Church, VA, truck accident lawyer goes to the scene immediately.
+He advises our clients on the steps to take and they conduct the necessary investigations.
 Obtaining compensation takes solid evidence.
 Most of this evidence is only available at the accident scene.
 The claimant has to prove how the accident occurred and who was at fault.
 They also have to document the injuries and damages they incurred.
 When present, the lawyer takes over these endeavors.
 Another important mission for a lawyer is to prevent their clients’ from making mistakes.

 What Are Common Mistakes to Avoid After A Truck Accident?